Canon M3 vs Olympus E-P5

 It is notable that the M3 has a microphone port, which is missing on the E-P5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the M3 and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The M3 was replaced by the Canon M6, while the E-P5 does not have a direct successor.
+The E-P5 was replaced by the Olympus E-P7, while the M3 was followed by the Canon M6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon M3 better than the Olympus E-P5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.